Sylvexia/personal_research/1-7_Personal_Research.md

 1. Run and execute at least one more model. e.g. gpt-2
 2. posit math operation support. e.g. `exp`, `sqrt`, `tanh`, `erf`
 3. Migrate the logic such that orthogonal to the original project
-	- For future implementation like Posit Dialect.
+	- For future implementation like posit Dialect.
+4. Good numerical metric for posit operation.